-Tasting room managers are in charge of overseeing day-to-day activities and staff members in the tasting room.
-General requirements: For this position, good wine knowledge is generally a requirement – as well as the ability to think on your feet, deal efficiently with complaints and managing staff members.
+Managers are in charge of overseeing day-to-day activities and staff members in the tasting room.
+For this position, good wine knowledge is generally a requirement – as well as the ability to think on your feet, deal efficiently with complaints, and managing staff members.

 - Ensuring target sales are made.